Fracture (2007 film)

-Fracture is a 2007 psychological legal crime thriller film starring Anthony Hopkins and Ryan Gosling, and directed by Gregory Hoblit.
-It is the story of a man who shoots his unfaithful wife, and then engages in a battle of wits with a young assistant district attorney.
+Fracture is a 2007 legal crime psychological thriller film directed by Gregory Hoblit and written by Daniel Pyne and Glenn Gers.
+Starring Anthony Hopkins and Ryan Gosling, it follows a man (Hopkins) who shoots his unfaithful wife and then engages in a battle of wits with a young assistant district attorney (Gosling).
+The supporting cast includes David Strathairn, Rosamund Pike, Embeth Davidtz, Billy Burke, Cliff Curtis, Fiona Shaw, and Bob Gunton.